Skip to main content

 Tax Treatment

-SEPP distributions are taxable as ordinary income β there is no penalty, but income tax applies in full.
+SEPP distributions are taxable as ordinary income.
+There is no penalty, but income tax applies in full.
 If you converted your IRA to a Roth, distributions from the Roth may be tax-free (after the 5-year holding period and age requirements for Roth IRA).

 Alternatives to Consider First